-Adherence to the control sets and the progress and findings of assurance and validation activity are reviewed by Country Control Committees, which have been established with similar terms of reference in all regions.
-Key issues identified in the control committee meetings are escalated to the Board.
+Adherence to the control sets and the progress and findings of assurance and validation activity are reviewed by the relevant control related committees.
+Key issues identified in these control committee meetings are escalated to the Board.
 Relevant trends and risks will also be notified to the Board, as appropriate.